rstephan/ArtnetnodeWifi/README.md

 # ArtnetnodeWifi

 This is a version for Arduino ESP8266 modules.
 It is adapted to use the ESP8266 Wifi instead of ethernet.
+Besides the ESP8266, it can also run on ESP32, WiFi101 (e.g. MKR1000) or WiFiNINA (e.g. NANO 33 IoT) devices.

 ## Installation